 Keep your stormdrains for rain only by removing leaves and other debris in the spring, summer, and fall months.

 - Help us make Stormdrain Art!
-Friday, June 13, 6-8pm at the Ann Arbor Mayor’s Green Fair.
-Join us at the intersection of Liberty and Main AND next to the HRWC booth in front of The Melting Pot to decorate the curbside connections to the Huron River.
-Ann Arbor artist David Zinn and Karim Motawi will lead the crowd in chalking four of our downtown stormdrain inlets into works of art.
+Friday, June 12, 6-8pm at the Ann Arbor Mayor’s Green Fair.
+Join us at the intersection of Liberty and Main to decorate the curbside connections to the Huron River.
+Ann Arbor artist David Zinn will lead the crowd in chalking four of our downtown stormdrain inlets into works of art.
 We provide the chalk, you bring the creativity!

 - Volunteer with HRWC’s Adopt-A-Stormdrain program to help keep our lakes, rivers, and streams free of runoff pollution.
 Sign up now!
 The program will be limited to neighborhood streets having a speed limit of 25 mph or less.